FSA-2110-capstone-team3/capstone-team3/README.md

 # To demo our application
 Podify is still currently in beta-phase, so to demo our application, please use the guest credentials on the login page.

-If you would like to use the application with your own Spotify account, please provide your name & email to our Github Page to become a registered user.
+If you would like to use the application with your own Spotify account, please provide your name & email to our [Github page](https://github.com/FSA-2110-capstone-team3/capstone-team3/issues) to become a registered user.

 # Screenshots